|

 Codes:

-province & the months are noted.
+province & the months when found.

 (The codes below relate to the United States unless indicated otherwise)